 Unfortunately, the housing situation is difficult and expensive.
-The centralized city-operated housing wait list for people with HIV/AIDS has been closed for some time due to the great demand for housing and scarce resources.
 Rent in San Francisco is high compared to other metropolitan areas or even within the San Francisco Bay Area.
 To get a general idea of current rental prices, you can check websites like Craigslist.
 Many of our clients either live with roommates, in single-room occupancy hotels or smalls studios.

 Here are some local housing resources that may be able to help: